Testing for patterns and structures in covariance and correlation matrices: Linear Covariance Structure Model

-Since the relationships between different covariance structure model components are only additive, we are convinced that each covariance matrix from model~\eqref{eq:lcsmodel} can be tested with our approach by using the suitable hypothesis matrix and, if necessary, appropriate transformations.
+Since the relationships between different covariance structure model components are only additive, covariance matrices from model~\eqref{eq:lcsmodel} can be tested with our approach by using the suitable hypothesis matrix.
+This is summarized in the following theorem.